NERSC/htc_training/README.md

-# htc_training
+# High Throughput Computing Tools Tutorial
-Reference materials for high throughput computing tool tutorials.
+Reference materials for high throughput computing tool tutorial presented on May 30th, 2025 by Geoffrey Lentner and William Arndt.